 In addition to our online services, we are happy to announce that we are now also having in-person worship services!
 To say we are excited is a huge understatement; however, we want to do it the right way, and the safe way, for everyone who attends.
 What does this mean?
 Below are details about our efforts to provide a safe on-campus worship experience for you and your family.

 If you’re not ready, that’s okay!
-While in-person services resumed Sunday, October 4, we understand that not everyone is ready to come back…and that’s 100% okay.
+While in-person services have resumed, we understand that not everyone is ready to come back…and that’s 100% okay.
 If you have any concerns or health issues, we strongly recommend you remain at home and watch our online services.
 Online services will continue at 9:30 AM, 11:15 AM, and 6:00 PM on all of our platforms: live.communitycc.com, Facebook, and YouTube.

 HERE ARE THE DETAILS